 As you add friends on Facebook, take inventory and create custom Friend Lists to decide in advance who sees what.
 Is this person a family member you trust or a business networking acquaintance?
 Create different lists for each type of Facebook friend.
 This level of personal security allows you to share more or less depending on the content, and it takes your home security into account because it allows you to set limits.

 Pro Tip: Never treat the internet as a safe place; instead treat any deeply personal and relevant information as though everyone can see it.
 Some details are best kept offline!

 We hope you have not been scared away from your favorite social media services, but instead informed and educated on how to effectively use them without putting yourself and your family in harm’s way.
 You can never be too careful, and it’s our job to keep you Per Mar protected at all times!
-We invite you to browse our new website for more information on your personal, home and business safety.
+We invite you to browse our website for more information on your personal, home and business safety.